evolutihonor/PUI2016_lx565/HW1_lx565/README.md

 HOMEWORK 1

 Assignment 2

-I did this assignment by myself and I used online resources, such as YOUTUBE Videos and Stackoverflow posts.
+I did this assignment by myself and I used some online resources for help, such as YOUTUBE Videos and Stackoverflow posts.

 To set up my environment variables,
 1. Open Mac terminal, connect to compute.